On the existence of optimizers for nonlinear time-frequency concentration problems: the Wigner distribution: Preliminaries

 \begin{lemma}[\!\!{\cite[Proposition 3.1]{CNT_19}}] Let $a=(x_a,\xi_a),\ b=(x_b,\xi_b) \in \rdd$ and set

 Then, for all $f,g \in L^2(\rd)$ and $z \in \rdd$,

 \end{lemma}

 Refined continuity properties of the mapping \(f\to Wf\) can be given for functions with refined time-frequency regularity, such as those belonging to modulation and Wiener amalgam spaces.
 To avoid introducing auxiliary notions we have chosen to follow the approach of~\cite[Section 17]{deGossonBook}, which is equivalent to the standard one via short-time Fourier transform up to harmless global constants.
+For a thorough treatment of modulation spaces, as well as their standard definition, we direct the reader to~\cite{feichtinger1983modulation,Feichtinger2006}.

 We say that a temperate distribution \(f\in \mathcal{S}'(\rd)\) belongs to the modulation space \(M^{\infty}(\rd)\) if for some (in fact, any) $g \in \cS(\rd)\setminus\{0\}$ we have Different choices of $g$ result in equivalent norms on the Banach space $M^\infty(\rd)$.
 We also stress the continuous inclusion $L^2(\rd) \hookrightarrow M^\infty(\rd)$ in view of \eqref{eq-wignorm-bds}.